 “He’s constantly thinking, making decisions, in meetings he’s been giving out orders,” the Minister of Science, Technology and Innovation Jorge Arreaza, said on Venezuela state TV.

-Chavez, 58, has not made a public appearance since undergoing a fourth cancer surgery in Havana more than a month ago..
+Chavez, 58, has not made a public appearance since undergoing a fourth cancer surgery in Havana six weeks ago.

 The government has not released any photographs of the ailing leader, and Chavez hasn’t spoken on state television.

-His long absence from the airwaves is not typical.
+The long absence from the airwaves is not typical of the loquacious leader.
 And his lengthy stay in Cuba has sparked growing concerns from political opponents about who is running Venezuela while he’s gone.